 Spatial planning documents are national, municipal and inter-municipal spatial planning acts:

-• The Local or Municipal Level (OPN, OPPN)
+• The Local or Municipal Level (OPP, OPN, OPPN)

 • Parliament of the Republic, National Assembly, City Assembly, Town Council or Assembly.